viktaur/advent/README.md

-# advent22
+# advent
-Advent of code 2022
+Advent of code